Login Sign in

 Supplements for Dog Allergies

 Certain supplements can be very helpful for managing allergies in dogs, but don’t use supplements as a substitute for veterinary care.
 Supplements should only be used under the guidance of a veterinarian.
-According to Dr. Caos, supplements that might be beneficial for dogs with allergies include:

-Omega-3 Fatty Acids: The anti-inflammatory properties in omega-3 fatty acids might reduce the severity of allergic reactions by promoting skin barrier health.
+Omega-3 Fatty Acids: The anti-inflammatory properties in Omega-3 fatty acids might reduce the severity of allergic reactions by promoting skin barrier health.
 Common supplements use fish oil, flaxseed oil, and krill oil.

 Probiotics: These beneficial bacteria can potentially help support a healthy immune system, reduce inflammation in the body, and improve digestive health, which could be beneficial for dogs suffering from food allergies.